-I acknowledged the fact; for such it was. and both sprung out of the bed at the same time, and tried to see which could dress hood, and the future looked bright and beautiful.
+I acknowledged the fact; for such it was.
+We now began to think it was time to rise, and both sprung out of the bed at the same time, and tried to see which could dress first.
+Such trials we frequently made.-The truth is, we were in our joyous girlhood, and the future looked bright and beautiful.
 We had no past to live in, save our adventure on the mountain when we wandered and were lost.

 That time and those scenes were fresh in our young memories, and we often told to our companions the scenes we witnessed, and the emotions that pressed our hearts.
-We were glad we had thus been lost: for we had something to talk about and make our playmates stare and wonder.
-We then thought how pleasant it must be for the aged to look back into their past lives, and recount the deeds they had done; but O. God! we didn't then know how much humanity suffers in this world!
-I am almost and pointed them out which had escaped now, tempted to drop the pen and 'draw a veil over my past life and hide all from dangers that lurk in their paths.
+We were glad we had thus been lost; for we had something to talk about and make our playmates stare and wonder.
+We then thought how pleasant it must be for the aged to look back into their past lives, and recount the deeds they had doné; but O. God! we didn't then know how much humanity suffers in this world!
+I am almost now, tempted to drop the pen and draw a veil over my past life and hide all from before.